DroopyTersen/spscript/README.md

 #### Search
-- `search.query(queryText)` - performs a SharePoint search and returns a `SearchResults`  object which contains elapsedTime, suggestion, resultsCount, totalResults, totalResultsIncludingDuplicates, items.
+- `dao.search.query(queryText)` - performs a SharePoint search and returns a `SearchResults`  object which contains elapsedTime, suggestion, resultsCount, totalResults, totalResultsIncludingDuplicates, items.
 The `items` property is what contains the actual "results" array.
-- `search.query(queryText, queryOptions)` - same as `query(queryText)` but with the ability to override default search options.
+- `dao.search.query(queryText, queryOptions)` - same as `query(queryText)` but with the ability to override default search options.
-- `search.people(queryText)` limits the search to just people
+- `dao.search.people(queryText)` limits the search to just people

 #### Profiles
-- `profiles.current()` - gets you all the profile properties for the current user
+- `dao.profiles.current()` - gets you all the profile properties for the current user
-- `profiles.getByEmail(email)` - looks up a user based on their email and returns their profile properties
+- `dao.profiles.getByEmail(email)` - looks up a user based on their email and returns their profile properties
-- `profiles.setProperty(user, key, value)` - sets a profile property (key) for the specified user.
+- `dao.profiles.setProperty(user, key, value)` - sets a profile property (key) for the specified user.
 User object should have `AccountName` or `LoginName` property
-- `profiles.setProperty(email, key, value)` - sets a profile property (key) for the user tied to that email address
+- `dao.profiles.setProperty(email, key, value)` - sets a profile property (key) for the user tied to that email address

 #### Utils
 - `utils.waitForLibrary(namespace)` - waits for the library to be on the page